 About Sue Littleford

 Sue Littleford is the author of the CIEP guide Going Solo, now in its second edition.
 She went solo with her own freelance copyediting business, Apt Words, in March 2007 and specialises in scholarly humanities and social sciences.
-Before that, she had been the payroll manager for a major government department for some 14 years.

 About the CIEP